sonatype/nexus-maven-plugins/nexus-staging-maven-plugin/WORKFLOWS.md

 for this build).

-The profile ID might configured as plugin configuration section, but it also might be passed in as CLI parameter (the it applies to whole reactor build).
+The profile ID might configured as plugin configuration section, but it also might be passed in as CLI parameter (then it gets applied to whole reactor build).
 Also, you might have a multi module build that has modules specifying different profiles in plugin configuration section.

 Example invocation in CLI: